Air quality: India third most polluted country after Bangladesh and Pakistan in 2023, says report

 Common components of PM2.5 include sulfates, black carbon, nitrates and ammonium.
 Human-made sources of PM2.5 include combustion engines, industrial processes, power generation, burning of coal and wood, agricultural activities and construction.

-IQ Air’s report found that the average annual concentration of PM2.5 in India exceeded the World Health Organization’s prescribed annual threshold by more than 10 times.
+IQAir’s report found that the average annual concentration of PM2.5 in India exceeded the World Health Organization’s prescribed annual threshold by more than 10 times.
 The World Health Organization’s Global Air Quality Guidelines prescribed a “safe” annual average PM2.5 concentration of 5μg/m³.

-The annual average concentration of PM2.5 in India stood at 54.4μg/m³ in 2023, a marginal increase from 53.3μg/m³ in 2022, according to IQ Air’s analysis.
+The annual average concentration of PM2.5 in India stood at 54.4μg/m³ in 2023, a marginal increase from 53.3μg/m³ in 2022, according to IQAir’s analysis.

 In 2023, the annual average concentration of PM2.5 in Bangladesh was 79.9μg/m³.
 In Pakistan, this figure stood at 73.7μg/m³.